Rah360/go-currency-exchange/README.md

 Clone the repository to your local machine

 Configuration
-Ensure your Redis server is up and running.
-Modify the Redis connection settings in storage.go if your setup differs from the default configuration.
+Ensure your Redis server is up and running. currently it usages default configuration for redis

 Running the Application
 To run the server, execute: